 Within each brand's laptop family are usually several similar models that vary in power, capacity and a range of other features.
 Picking one that suits your needs can be a bit of a pain though.
 Do you go for a budget unit with limited capabilities, a high-powered top-end laptop that can play the latest games without breaking a sweat, or something in between?

 - Entry level: These low-cost laptops are relatively low-powered, but quite capable of most general computing tasks like web browsing, email and general word processing.
-They can handle most basic multimedia tasks – like video streaming – and are best suited to casual users and students.
+They can handle most basic multimedia tasks – like video streaming – and are best suited to casual users and younger students.

 - Mid-range: Aimed at regular computer users, families, students and business people.
 Mid-range computers can run most software and games, but may struggle a bit with high-end functions like video editing and games that require fast graphics processing.

 - High-end: For serious computer types that like to push their systems with intensive computing tasks like editing video and audio, 3D rendering and high-end games, these are obviously the ones to go for.

 Ask a room of techies whether you should go with a Windows, Mac or Linux laptop and you'll start a heated debate that no-one will win.
 All three systems have their good and bad points, but it's important for you to choose a side before you start, because it affects your software choices and possibly your hardware decisions too.
 This is definitely the case with macOS (formerly called OS X), which only runs on Apple's Mac family.

 Here's a look at the pros and cons of each:

 - Windows software has the lion's share of the market, with the widest range of programs available.
 Though Windows 7 is still popular on older PCs, new Windows computers will come with Windows 10, which is designed to work across a wide range of devices including tablets and which comes with touchscreen support built-in.